Your basket is currently empty!

 Key Takeaways

-• Ivermectin is not authorised for in the UK, with Soolantra cream being the only approved ivermectin product.
+- Ivermectin is not authorised for COVID-19 treatment in the UK, with Soolantra cream being the only approved ivermectin product.

-• Awareness of potential counterfeit products is vital when seeking to purchase ivermectin.
+- Awareness of potential counterfeit products is crucial when purchasing Ivermectin.

 The MHRA, responsible for licensing medicines in the UK, hasn’t received any application for ivermectin tablets for use in the country.

-Baroness Bennett of Manor Castle submitted an inquiry focusing on licensing ivermectin for older children and adults.
+Baroness Bennett of Manor Castle submitted an inquiry regarding the licensing of Ivermectin for older children and adults.

-While clinicians may prescribe unlicensed medicines like ivermectin under specific conditions, it is vital to take into account the ethical implications.
+While clinicians may prescribe unlicensed medicines, such as Ivermectin, under specific conditions, it is vital to consider the ethical implications.

 Informed consent and clinical judgement are essential when prescribing unlicensed medicines.

-The World Health Organisation advises using ivermectin only within clinical trials, and the Scottish Government follows these guidelines.
+The World Health Organisation advises against using Ivermectin outside of clinical trials, and the Scottish Government follows these guidelines.

 Prescription drugs should be used under the advice and supervision of a healthcare professional to avoid harmful side effects or drug interactions.